Whipped Sugar-free Coconut Pudding

 blending coconut milk pudding in a vitamix high speed blender

-— or just by itself, dropped into one’s mouth by the spoonful – or I guess you could even drop it into a frosting piping bag and squirt it into your mouth if you are really hankering for the experience of the “squirt whipped cream into your mouth” thing :-).
+Or eat it just by itself, either in a dessert cup or dropped into one's mouth by the spoonful.
+You could even drop it into a frosting piping bag and squirt it into your mouth if you are really hankering for the experience of the “squirt whipped cream into your mouth” thing.

 coconut milk pudding glass dessert cups with berries in white bowl and colander